 - 8 large eggs

-- Minced fresh flat leaf parsley or chives, for garnish (optional)
+- Fresh flat-leaf parsley or chives, minced, for serving

 To serve, grate a little more horseradish on top of each egg and sprinkle with parsley, if using.
 Serve chilled.